-This section provides information on how to make the AC connections to the inverter using the correct AC wire size and the corresponding overcurrent protection.
+This section provides information on how to make the AC connections to the ME inverter using the correct AC wire size and the corresponding overcurrent protection.
+Refer to Figures 2-10 through 2-16 for visual overviews of the various AC wiring configurations.